One system in the body underpins many others.

 The most well-known cannabinoids are CBD and THC, but there are more than 120 in the cannabis plant alone, and they all work in unique ways.

 Cannabis sativa is the taxonomic name for the cannabis plant, which includes both marijuana and hemp.

-Marijuana has typically been bred for higher levels of THC, the cannabinoid that gets you high.
-Hemp is cannabis that generally has low levels of THC and has been historically used for food and also industrial purposes, like making building materials and clothing.
+Marijuana is usually selectively bred for higher levels of THC, the cannabinoid that gets you high.
+Hemp is cannabis that generally has low levels of THC and has been used for food and also industrial purposes, like making building materials and clothing.

-The other cannabinoid getting lots of attention is CBD, which is being touted as a bit of a “miracle” supplement, known for its anti-inflammatory, neuro-protective, appetite suppressive and anti-anxiety properties with no evidence of side effects.
-The CBD products you’ll find here at Hemple or in health food stores are derived from hemp—with levels of THC less than 0.3 percent— meaning they are non-psychoactive, and won't get you high.
+The other cannabinoid getting lots of attention is CBD.
+With over 50 proven functional benefits, this “miracle” supplement is known for its anti-inflammatory, neuro-protective, appetite suppressive and anti-anxiety properties.
+Even better there’s little to no evidence of side effects.
+The CBD products you’ll find here at Hemple or in health food stores are derived from hemp—with levels of THC less than 0.3 percent.
+This means they are non-intoxicating, and won’t get you high.

-Cannabinoids and endocannabinoid-supporting nutrients can be found in other plants, like hops, rosemary, black pepper and cacao - yep you read that right, in chocolate, but more on that later.
+Cannabinoids and endocannabinoid-supporting nutrients can be found in other plants, like hops, rosemary, black pepper and cacao – yep you read that right, in chocolate.

-So we have an endocannabinoid system.
-It’s linked to loads of other systems in the body and helps to keep our health in balance.
-It’s fed by cannabinoids that we make ourselves or plant sources that we can smoke, vape and eat.
+We have an endocannabinoid system.
+It’s linked to lots of other systems in the body and helps to keep our health in balance.
+It’s fed by cannabinoids that we make ourselves, or from plant sources that we can smoke, vape and eat.
 But where do cannabinoids and the endocannabinoid system meet?
 Next, let’s nerd out on cannabinoid receptors.